tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

     unet=None
 )
 ```
-We can now use this pipe to encode the two prompts.
-The prompts need to be concatenated for the illusion
+We can now use this pipeline to encode the two prompts.
+The prompts need to be concatenated for the illusion.

 ```python
 # Feel free to change me: